Baggi24/slider/readme.txt

 If you think, that you found a bug in our [WordPress Responsive Slider](https://huge-it.com/wordpress-responsive-slider) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.4.0 =
+* 1) We have added 5 new transition effects.
+* 2) We have added watermark option (Pro).

+= 2.3.9 =
+* We had to update the plugin once again, as the GitHub had some errors processing the updated file and cut couple of lines.

 = 2.3.8 =
 * We have added 5 new social sharing buttons incuding Facebook, Twitter, G+, Pinterest, LinkedIn and Tumblr.